perioden/perioden.io/dental-implants-abbotsford-bc/index.md

 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/1011422201?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture; clipboard-write" style="position:absolute;top:0;left:0;width:100%;height:100%;" title="Dental Implants"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

-<h4>Advantages of Dental Implants</h4>
-<h5>Preserve bone shrinkage</h5>
-<p>One of the biggest advantages of placing a dental implant is that it preserves our bone from shrinking to a significant extent.
-Bone underneath the denture or a conventional bridge has no function and as a result it reduces in size.
-Over the time, the denture becomes loose or the tissue underneath the bridge collapse and leads to esthetic and functional problems.
-The rate of this bone loss is reduced dramatically with implants.</p>

-<h5>Prevent damage to adjacent natural teeth</h5>
-<p>Conventional bridges takes support of adjacent natural teeth and in order to make a bridge the adjacent teeth needs to cut substantially.
-This may lead to sensitivity.
-Studies have shown that a significant number of cut teeth undergo necrosis over the time which may necessitate root canal treatment.</p>

-<h5>Fixed teeth</h5>
-<p>There are many instances where a conventional fix bridge may not be an option especially when molars are missing at the back.
-Only option in conventional treatment then would be to have removable partial dentures.
-Dental implants are ideal in those situations as one can have a fixed teeth.</p>

-<h5>Cost Benefit</h5>
-<p>Dental Implants can improve your smile and your smile is your best investment.</p>

-<h5>Psychological benefits</h5>
-<p>Knowing that we have replaced a missing tooth which is close to natural teeth in many ways boosts our confidence and self dignity.</p>

 <h4>Factors affecting the final Esthetic Outcome of the Dental Implants</h4>